 Dr. Florin is married to Tami Florin and together they have six children.
-He enjoys playing tennis, travel and spending time with family.
+He enjoys playing tennis, traveling, and spending time with family.

 Dr. Johnson specializes in general surgery with interest in minimally invasive robotic procedures and robotic single site surgery.
 He was the first surgeon to perform a robotic procedure in South Lake County.
 He remains a strong supporter of minimally invasive procedures and stays abreast of the latest techniques.
+He is recognized as a Master Surgeon for Robotics by the Surgical Review Corporation.
 Robotic procedures are the most current technology available in general surgery today.
-Dr. Johnson’s interests are in colorectal, bowel, biliary and hernia surgeries.
+Dr. Johnson’s interests are in colorectal, bowel, biliary, and hernia surgeries.
 Additionally, he provides care for patients with breast and endocrine disease.

-He is married to Ann Johnson and they have 3 children.
-He enjoys family time, attending sporting events and outdoor activities such as soccer and snowboarding.
+Dr. Johnson is married to Ann Johnson and together they have three children.
+He enjoys family time, attending sporting events, and outdoor activities such as soccer and snowboarding.